IceHe/lib/mac/initialize-mac.md

 ## Mac App Store

-Some Apps are unavailable on Homebrew-Cask but available on Mac App Store.
+The Apps unavailable on Homebrew-Cask may be available on Mac App Store.

 **Required**